Camp Brave Trails Facts

 Second: After reviewing the prospective camper's application, we will move forward with scheduling a camper interview.
 Interviews are informal and even fun!
 It will take place on the phone or Skype.
 The purpose of the interview is to learn more about the camper's leadership aspirations and to make sure the camper understands the commitment of attending LGBTQ leadership camp.
 This is also a great time to get to know the Brave Trails staff a little better and ask us any questions you may have.
-We are very difference than most summer camps and we want to make sure Brave Trails is a good fit for both parties.

 Third: After the interview, campers are selected by a committee of staff based on their application and interview.
 We choose a wide variety of campers from diverse backgrounds who have an interest in developing their leadership skills (regardless of previous experience) and meeting mentors and peers who share a similar experience and aspirations.

 Finally: If the camper, family, and Brave Trails feel that camp is a good fit, we will email the camper and family a formal acceptance letter.
 The letter will contain next steps, such as filling out paperwork, making payments, packing info, and more!

 At Brave Trails, we never want money to be the reason a camper can't attend camp.
 For this reason, we have great fundraising tools, which many of our campers have raised their full tuition cost with!
 In addition, Brave Trails has a limited number of scholarships set aside to assist families in need with the cost of tuition.
 We do not give any "free weeks", only partial scholarships.
 Scholarships will be determined based on household income and family need.